rajat641/CMS-PHP--WebProgramming/README.md

-# Content management system using PHP
+# Content Management System using PHP
 This repository was created to learn the fundamentals of PHP with MySQL by developing real-world web applications namely a working content management system.
 This was done as a part as an individual project for an undergraduate course namely CSE 324(Internet and Web Programming)